rochars/wavefile/README.md

 const WaveFile = require('./wavefile/dist/wavefile.umd.js');
 ```

-You can also download one of the dist files in
+You can also download one of the files in the *./dist* folder:
 https://github.com/rochars/wavefile/tree/master/dist

 ## Use